monmohan/rate-limiting/README.md

 * Simple algorithm for rate limiting at scale
 * Supports Global Rate Limiting
     * The Rate Limiter applies a consistent rate limit to incoming requests regardless of which instance of Rate Limter processes the request.
-    * This is accomplished by sharing the state using a backing store (OOTB support for memcached)
+    * This is accomplished by sharing the state using a backing store (There is out of box support for memcached)
 * Low memory and network overhead.
     * Keeps two counters (32 bit integers)
     * Two __contention-free__ network calls (Fetch and Increment)